PanK0/LIGHT-SERNET/README.md

 - Run the file *[inference_single_file.py](https://github.com/PanK0/LIGHT-SERNET/blob/master/inference_single_file.py)* with

-`$ python inference_single_file.py -fn "happiness.wav" -id 3 -at "all" -ln "cross_entropy" -it "mfcc"`
+`$ python inference_single_file.py -id 3 -at "all" -ln "cross_entropy" -it "mfcc" -fn "happiness_dataset.wav"`

-where "happiness.wav" is the name of the file you want to classify, stored in the folder *[inference_tests](https://github.com/PanK0/LIGHT-SERNET/tree/master/inference_tests)*;
+where "happiness_dataset.wav" is the name of the file you want to classify, stored in the folder *[inference_tests](https://github.com/PanK0/LIGHT-SERNET/tree/master/inference_tests)*;
 - **CAREFUL** : the file must be a **.wav** file sampled at **16 kHz**, otherwise the program will not work.

+## The used model

+The used model is also present in the folder *[inference_tests](https://github.com/PanK0/LIGHT-SERNET/tree/master/inference_tests)* with the name `EMO-DB_3.0s_Segmented_cross_entropy_float32.tflite`.

+To change the model train again the Neural Network and then modify the model path in the variable `model_path` in the code in `inference_single_file.py`.

+**! ! !
+PLEASE CAREFUL:** if you train a new model, the classes will be mixed, and so you'll have to reassign the correct correspondend classes in the dictionary.